Jacopo Dondi dall'Orologio: Written works

 Title-page of the 1610 edition of Dondi's Enumeratio remediorum.

 The most celebrated work of Jacopo Dondi is the Aggregator or Promptuarium medicinae ed Enumeratio remediorum simplicium et compositorum, completed in 1355 and conserved in manuscript in the Vatican (Vat. lat.
 2462, fourteenth century), the Collegio di Spagna, Bologna (MS 153, dated 1425) and the Bibliothèque Nationale in Paris (Lat.
 6973 and 6974).
 It was published in Strasburg in about 1470 by the "R-printer" (Adolph Rusch) and in Venice in 1481 by Michele Manzolo.
 It was reprinted in Venice in 1542 by Tommaso and Giovanni Maria Giunta, and again in 1576.
 The section on surgery, Enumeratio remediorum simplicium et compositorum ad affectus omnes qui a chirurgo curantur, was included in the Chirurgia: de chirurgia scriptores optimi quique veteres et recentiores of Conrad Gesner, printed at Zurich in 1555 by his cousins Andreas and Iacobus Gesner, and in the Thesaurus chirurgiae of Peter Uffenbach (1610).

 The Aggregator should not be confused with the illustrated Herbarius of Peter Schöffer (Mainz, 1484; subsequently reprinted at Venice, in Latin and in Italian with the title Herbolario), which was subtitled Aggregator practicus de simplicibus.

-In natural science, Dondi published in about 1355 a Tractatus de causa salsedinis aquarum et modo conficiendi sal artificiale ex aquis Thermalibus Euganeis (Biblioteca del Seminario, Padova, ms. 4540), which was included in Giunti's De balneis omnia quae extant apud Graecos, Latinos et Arabas (1553), together with De fontibus calidis agri Patavini consideratio by his son Giovanni.
+In natural science, Dondi published in about 1355 a Tractatus de causa salsedinis aquarum et modo conficiendi sal artificiale ex aquis Thermalibus Euganeis (Biblioteca del Seminario, Padua, ms. 4540), which was included in Giunti's De balneis omnia quae extant apud Graecos, Latinos et Arabas (1553), together with De fontibus calidis agri Patavini consideratio by his son Giovanni.

 Dondi's treatise on the tides, De fluxu atque refluxu maris, probably dates from between 1355 and 1359.
 It was frequently cited in the fourteenth and fifteenth centuries; the De fluxu ac refluxu maris subtilis et erudita disputatio of Federico Delfino (1559) plagiarises it, as does the anonymous sixteenth-century manuscript Questio de estu sive de fluxu et refluxu maris per sex horas in the Biblioteca Casanatense of Rome.